wavesplatform/docs.wavesplatform/docs/en/ride/script/script-types/asset-script.md

 * true: the transaction is allowed,
 * false: the transaction is denied,
-* error: the transaction denied.
+* error: the transaction is denied.

-Using the [match ... case](/en/ride/operators/match-case), you can set up different conditions depending on the type of the transaction.
+Using the [match ... case](/en/ride/operators/match-case) operator, you can set up different conditions depending on the type of the transaction.
 For example, the following expression prohibits changing the asset script and allows other transactions:

 ```
 match tx {